 Dean’s Competitive Scholarship for Out-of-State Students

-This scholarship is awarded on a competitive basis to incoming, domestic master’s applicants who are out-of-state.
+This scholarship is awarded on a competitive basis to incoming, domestic master’s and doctoral applicants who are out-of-state.
 The scholarship covers the tuition cost differential between in-state and out-of-state tuition full-time students taking a minimum of 9 credits, up to 12 credits per semester for up to 4 sequential semesters (2 academic years, fall and spring semesters only).
 Students are nominated by each department.

 International Chancellor’s Scholarships